pborenstein/pborenstein.com.2019/src/articles/collections.md

 | `getFilteredByGlob(glob)`   | Gets all of the items whose `inputPath` matches one or more glob patterns. |
 [<div class="table-caption">collection api methods</div>]

-The items are [the same](#collection-items) as the ones in the tag-based collections.
-Almost.
+The items are almost [the same](#collection-items) as the ones in the tag-based collections.
 In tag-based collections, items have `templateContent`.
 In `addCollection()` collections, items have `_pages`.
 I don't know why.